 5. MAC Filtering

-This is a feature found on many routers available today.
+This is a feature found on many routers available today even in under 100 bucks routers too.
 It allows whoever is in charge of the wireless network to add a MAC address to act as a unique identifier for any device that the owner of the wireless wishes to allow to have access to the network.

 This prevents any device that does not have a MAC address from accessing the list.
 This is different from just using a password protection because with a password, any device that has the password can access the network.